Countries

 After breakfast it’s time to check out and head for home or your next adventure.

-Regular bikes provided are modern alloy framed models with 24 speeds.
-The bikes come equipped with pannier, lock and a repair kit with pump.
+Regular bikes provided are modern alloy framed hybrid models with 24 speeds.
+The bikes come equipped with pannier, plus a lock, and a repair kit with pump, per room.

 Electric bikes are also available.